techcovered/techcovered.github.io/_posts/2015-03-14-Why-I-Moved-from-Wordpress-to-Jekyll.markdown

 ---
 layout: post
-title: Why I Moved to Jekyll from Wordpress excerpt:I recently moved from a self hosted wordpress blog to a Github hosted Jekyll blog.
+title: Why I Moved to Jekyll from Wordpress
+excerpt: I recently moved from a self hosted wordpress blog to a Github hosted Jekyll blog.
 Here are the list of reasons why.
 author: Abhilash
 ---